gdhardy1/guest-list-manager/README.md

 # Guest List Manager

 A fullstack guest list management application built with React and Spring Boot.
-Check out the [app](https://guest-list-manager.azurewebsites.net/) hosted on Azure.
-View documentation for the API [here](https://guest-list-manager.azurewebsites.net/swagger-ui.html).
+Check out the [app](https://fierce-falls-74760.herokuapp.com/) hosted on ~~Azure~~ Heroku\*.
+View documentation for the API [here](https://fierce-falls-74760.herokuapp.com/swagger-ui.html).

 ## About the Project